 Additionally, we receive other common questions that involve Beneficiary Deeds, Life Estates and Trusts, but I’ll discuss those in a later post.

 I hope everyone has a great fall and holiday season.
 I’m glad we live where the seasons actually do change dramatically.
 It’s good to have something like the seasons you can really count on.
-Like, the sun always rises in the east and no one eats out at Pizza Hut.
+Like, the sun always rises in the east and no one out Pizzas the Hut.

 Anyway, thanks to all of our clients who have helped make 2021 another great year and we wish you nothing but success.